lvgl/lvgl/docs/overview/profiler.rst

 When the buffer used to store trace events becomes full, the profiler will output all the data in the buffer, which can cause UI blocking and stuttering during the output.
 You can optimize this by taking the following measures:

-1. Increase the value of `LV_PROFILER_BUILTIN_BUF_SIZE`.
+1. Increase the value of :c:macro:`LV_PROFILER_BUILTIN_BUF_SIZE`.
 A larger buffer can reduce the frequency of log printing, but it also consumes more memory.
 2. Optimize the execution time of log printing functions, such as increasing the serial port baud rate or improving file writing speed.

 Trace logs are not being output